Wednesbury unreasonableness in Singapore law: Relationship with proportionality

 In Singapore's context, Chief Justice Wee Chong Jin observed in the Court of Appeal case of Chng Suan Tze that proportionality should be subsumed under irrationality rather than exist as an independent ground of review, such that if a decision "on the evidence is so disproportionate as to breach this principle, then ... such a decision could be said to be irrational in that no reasonable authority could have come to such a decision".
 This view was subsequently adopted in Dow Jones Publishing Co.
 (Asia) Inc. v.
 Attorney-General (1989).

 In the High Court case of Chee Siok Chin, Justice V.K.
 Rajah, though speaking in the context of freedom of speech and freedom of assembly, noted that proportionality is a European jurisprudential concept imported into English law due to UK's treaty obligations, and it has "never been part of the common law in relation to the judicial review of the exercise of a legislative and/or an administrative power or discretion.
 Nor has it ever been part of Singapore law."
-The reason for the judicial reticence in recognizing proportionality as a separate ground of review is due to the fact that the application of "any higher test than the Wednesbury test would necessarily involve the court in a decision on the merits", as observed by the court in Chan Hiang Leng Colin v.
+The reason for the judicial reticence in recognising proportionality as a separate ground of review is due to the fact that the application of "any higher test than the Wednesbury test would necessarily involve the court in a decision on the merits", as observed by the court in Chan Hiang Leng Colin v.
 Minister for Information and the Arts (1996).